Pine 2

 Pinus elltioti– slash pine

 Growth/Habitat: Pines are evergreen, coniferous trees.
 There are approximately 126 species within the Pinus genus, 7 of which grow in Florida.
 Each of the seven pines that grow throughout Florida thrives in a particular habitat.
+For example, Longleaf pine can be found mostly in the northern half of Florida, in sandy flatlands.
+Slash pine is found growing naturally throughout most of Florida, especially in the southern half.
+Sand pine thrives in coastal dune regions and is a popular choice for Christmas trees.
 All pines have long, slender leaves known as “needles”.
 These needles tend to be in groups of two or more and are arranged in a bunch called a fascicle.
 Pines are gymnosperms, meaning they reproduce with seeds, but do not have flowers or fruit.
 Pines instead produce seed between male and female cones.
 Some pines release seed on their own, while some pines require fire to induce the opening of the cone and release of the seeds; this is known as serotiny.
 One such species is the long leaf pine, Pinus palustris, which before the advent of major fire suppression practices by humans, covered 60 million acres of the southeastern US.
 (UFIFAS)

 IFsIzOSftZN9zWUAazcuf9dxEEF74b4qul cIUEf1MFyfVFvrOq8IpBg5NwAs4n7IegfNFt0mYOhdvRBoFoYhTZGKNU6cnKndarx5aKSO56E lU